sap-tutorials/Tutorials/tutorials/ai-core-data/ai-core-data.md

 [ACCORDION-BEGIN [Step 1: ](Modify AI code)]

 Create a new directory named `hello-aicore-data`.
+The code is different from [previous tutorial](https://developers.sap.com/tutorials/ai-core-code.html/#) as it reads the data from folder (volumes, virtual storage spaces).
+The content of these volumes is dynamically loaded during execution of workflows.

 Create a file named `main.py`, and paste the following snippet there: